pykickstart/pykickstart/docs/kickstart-docs.rst

 ``--erroronfail``

-    If the pre-installation script fails, this option will cause an error dialog to be displayed and will halt installation.
+    If the error script fails, this option will cause an error dialog to be displayed and will halt installation.
 The error message will direct you to where the cause of the failure is logged.

 ``--log=``